Lay Centre at Foyer Unitas: History

-The Lay Centre at Foyer Unitas was founded in 1986 by Prof. Donna Orsuto and Ms. Riekie van Velzen as a community for the lay students at the Pontifical Universities in Rome.
+The Lay Centre at Foyer Unitas was founded in 1986 by Prof. Donna Orsuto and Ms. Riekie van Velzen as a community for the lay students at the Pontifical Universities in Rome; both of them had lived in the building as students, when it was run by the Ladies of Bethany, and took over the building when they left.

-Orsuto completed her Doctorate in Sacred Theology at the Pontifical University of Saint Thomas Aquinas, Angelicum in 1990 with a dissertation entitled Saint Catherine of Siena : trinitarian experience and mission in the Church.
-She is professor at the Institute of Spirituality of the Pontifical Gregorian University in Rome, Italy, and an adjunct professor of the Faculty of Theology at the Pontifical University of Saint Thomas Aquinas, Angelicum.
+Orsuto completed her Doctorate in Sacred Theology at the Pontifical University of Saint Thomas Aquinas, Angelicum in 1990 with a dissertation entitled Saint Catherine of Siena: trinitarian experience and mission in the Church.
+Recognizing a need for a resident college open to lay people who were not members of religious communities, and seeing an opportunity in the closing of the Casa Foyer Unitas, the Lay Centre opened on 1 October 1986.

-Recognizing a need for a resident college open to lay people who were not members of religious communities, and seeing an opportunity in the closing of the Casa Foyer Unitas, the Lay Centre opened on 1 October 1986 with a community of nine students.
+Orsuto is professor at the Institute of Spirituality of the Pontifical Gregorian University in Rome, Italy, and an adjunct professor of the Faculty of Theology at the Pontifical University of Saint Thomas Aquinas, Angelicum.